apimediaru/SuperBoxSelect/core/components/superboxselect/docs/readme.md

 ## Features

-Advanced listbox/resource list template variable type for MODx Revolution based on the SuperBoxSelect ExtJS Plugin.
+Advanced `Listbox` / `Resource List` template variable type for MODx Revolution based on the SuperBoxSelect ExtJS Plugin.
 The template variable displays selected items (i.e. resources or other supported types) as labelled boxes within the form field.
 The item(s) could be searched by autocomplete in the